muaddib1984/wavetrap/README.md

 ## SETUP/FEATURES:
 Features include:
--Momentary Push-Button Recording
+- Momentary Push-Button Recording
--GREEN/RED Recording Indicator
+- GREEN/RED Recording Indicator
--Double Click Re-Tune in the Spectrum Window -Automated Dynamic File naming which includes the following metadata about the recording in the filename:
+- Double Click Re-Tune in the Spectrum Window
+- Automated Dynamic File naming which includes the following metadata about the recording in the filename:
-    -Date/Time
+    - Date/Time
-    -Center Frequency
+    - Center Frequency
-    -Bandwidth
+    - Bandwidth
-    -Sample Rate
+    - Sample Rate
-    -Gain
+    - Gain
-    -Recording Note (user's comment on the current recording)
+    - Recording Note (user's comment on the current recording)

 These parameters will automatically update between recordings, so if you take a recording, re-tune and take another, the filenames will reflect the correct frequency each time you make a recording.

--File Management
+- File Management
-    -puts recordings in 'home/user/data' by default
+    - puts recordings in 'home/user/data' by default
-    -change one path variable to adjust the subdirectory under /home/userpath
+    - change one path variable to adjust the subdirectory under ```/home/<username>```

 SETUP:
 Pretty simple.
-1) Create a directory called 'data' in your /home/<username> path
+1) Create a directory called 'data' in your ```/home/<username>``` path
 2) Open the flowgraph that corresponds to your SDR hardware

-    -UHD
-    -Lime
-    -RTL
+    - UHD
+    - Lime
+    - RTL

 (you can change the 'data' directory to whatever you want by modifying the 'record_file_path' variable in the flowgraph)

 ### USAGE: